ZanichelliEditore/design-system/src/components/info-reveal/readme.md

 # z-info-reveal

 Interactive info panel used to show short sentences, one at a time.
-Might contain a label and a custom icon when closed.
+Might contain a label and a custom icon on initial, closed state.
-All the inner content is provided from the product using the component.
+All the inner content is provided from the product.

 <!-- Auto Generated Below -->